Easing the aches and pains of ageing

-Providing your doctor is satisfied these aches and pains are not of a serious nature, try applying a little wheatgrass extract to your sore spot(s) just once a day, or even on alternate days.
-Wheatgrass can significantly reduce the swelling and pain of injured tissues.
-One reason for this is that wheatgrass has the ability to inhibit or prevent the effect of Substance P. This is a type of neurotransmitter that exists throughout the body, and is responsible for sending pain messages to the brain.
+Providing your doctor is satisfied these aches and pains are not due to an undiagnosed underlying condition, try applying a little wheatgrass extract to your sore spot(s) just once a day, or even on alternate days.
+For instance, wheatgrass can significantly reduce the swelling and pain of injured tissues.
+One reason for this is that wheatgrass is able to inhibit or prevent the effect of the Substance P neurotransmitter.
+This exists throughout the body and is responsible for sending pain messages to the brain.

-For example, although I’m getting long in the tooth, I still enjoy gardening.
-I find it’s a pleasant way to work out without necessarily exhausting myself.
-Nonetheless, after an hour or so, I start to feel it.
-So out comes the wheatgrass extract.
-I apply a little over the sore and stiff spots and about ten minutes later, I’m moving freely again and the next morning is stiffness free!
+For example, although I’m getting on, I still enjoy gardening.
+It’s a pleasant way to work out without necessarily exhausting myself.
+However, after an hour or so, I start to feel it, then out comes the wheatgrass extract.
+I apply a little over the sore and stiff spots and about ten minutes later, I’m moving freely again and the next morning am stiffness free!

-It can work for you, too – not just for us old blokes.
-And side effects are virtually non-existent.
+It can work for you, too – not just for us old blokes – with no side effects.

 Dr. Chris Reynolds.